Davinder Singh (footballer)

-Davinder Singh (born 23 September 1995) is an Indian professional footballer who plays as a defender for I-League club Real Kashmir and the India national team.
+Davinder Singh (born 23 September 1995) is an Indian professional footballer who plays as a defender.

 Career

 Born in Patiala, Punjab.
 Singh began his career at the Dalbir Football Academy.
 In 2013, Singh joined the Punjabi University football team.
 Singh was also part of the academy of Minerva Punjab and was selected by the side to participate in the I-League 2nd Division, however, Singh got injured before the league began.

 Mumbai City

 On 17 August 2017, Singh was signed by Mumbai City of the Indian Super League.
 He made his professional debut for the club on 3 December 2017 in a league match against the Kerala Blasters.
 Singh started and played the whole match as Mumbai City drew the match 1–1 and won Emerging player of the match award.

 International

 Singh was selected by India under-23 head coach Stephen Constantine in July 2017 for the 2018 AFC U-23 Championship qualifiers.
 He was eventually selected and played three matches during the qualifiers.
 The next month, Constantine called Singh up for the India senior side.